JetXu-LLM/llama-github/README.md

 - **🛠️ Logging and Error Handling**: We understand the importance of smooth operations and easy troubleshooting.
 That's why llama-github comes equipped with comprehensive logging and error handling mechanisms.
 Gain deep insights into the library's behavior, quickly diagnose issues, and maintain a stable and reliable development workflow.

+## Acknowledgments

+We would like to express our gratitude to the following open-source projects for their support and contributions:

+- **[LangChain](https://github.com/langchain-ai/langchain)**: For providing the foundational framework that empowers the LLM prompting and processing capabilities in llama-github.
+- **[Jina.ai](https://github.com/jina-ai/reader)**: For offering s.jina.ai API and open source reranker and embedding models that enhance the accuracy and relevance of the generated contexts in llama-github.

+Their contributions have been instrumental in the development of llama-github, and we highly recommend checking out their projects for more innovative solutions.

 ## Contributing